daniel-schwarzenbach/CSP_Project/README.md

 # Introduction

-This repository contains code to simulate the 3D Heisenberg model using different algorithms.
+This repository contains the code to simulate the 3D Heisenberg model using different algorithms.
 The 3D Heisenberg model is a lattice model that is used to understand the behavior of magnetic materials under various conditions.
 The three algorithms implemented for the simulation are the Wolff